Virginia Woolf, Iconic British Novelist and Essayist

 She wrote criticism and essays while her literary reputation modestly and steadily increased.
 Woolf started her first novel, originally titled Melymbrosia, in 1907.
 After seven and a half years of toil, it was finally published asThe Voyage Out in 1915.

 Virginia Woolf was determined to create a new form of literature that was more internal, a savoring of experience, and a departure from traditional storytelling.
 Yet she was never confident.

 She constantly second-guessed herself, her diary filled with lines like this one from a 1919 entry: “Is the time coming when I can endure to read my own writing in print without blushing— shivering and wishing to take cover?”
 Upon completing works, she was almost always dissatisfied.

 And yet, she went on.
 Night and Day was published in 1919, followed by Jacob’s Room (1922).
 The latter was a stream of consciousness novel that, according to the Penguin Companion to English Literature, “makes no attempt to preserve the outlines of chronological events, but breaks down experience into a series of rapidly dissolving impressions that merge yet are never drowned in formlessness.”

-The Waves (1931) is arguably the most stylized of her novels, and with The Years (1937), Woolf adopts a more traditional, less internal structure.
+The Waves (1931) is arguably the most stylized of her novels.
+With The Years (1937), Woolf adopted a more traditional, less internal structure.

 Struggles with mental illness

-It’s now widely believed that she suffered from bipolar disorder.
-There were scant options for treatment at this time, and so, during particularly bad bouts of mania or depression, she withdrew, unable to participate in her active social life, and found it nearly impossible to focus on writing.
+It’s now widely believed that Woolf suffered from bipolar disorder.
+There were scant options for treatment at this time, and so, during particularly bad bouts of mania or depression, she withdrew, unable to participate in her active social life, and found it nearly impossible, to focus on writing.